 Most oral health products available today contain fluoride.
 You’ll also find fluoride added to many public water supplies because of its benefits to everyone’s oral health.
-Ridgetop Dental is a Northern VA family dentist here to explain how important fluoride is to your oral health and who needs it the most.
+Ridgetop Dental Group is a Northern VA family dentist here to explain how important fluoride is to your oral health and who needs it the most.

 What Does Fluoride Do?